Steals and Deals!

 There are several of these monitors in stock.
 They all have scratches in the middle of the screen from improper transportation or storage prior to coming to me.
 The scratched area contains multiple scratches up to a 2" diameter in the very center of the screen and some of the scratches are deep.
-I'll upload a photo of one of the screens if I get a chance.
+Shown is an example of one of the screens.
 These monitors are in working condition.
 Coloring varies - or should I say discoloration.
 They have no feet and no riser bar at the front.
 Power cable is attached.
 Monitor interface cable sold separately

 These monitors take me a long time to package properly for shipping, so these monitors are free for local pickup or $35.00 for my time and materials to pack it.
 Shipping charges will be added at checkout.

-If more the one is desired, please check with me before purchasing and I'll verify available quantities
+If more than one is desired, please check with me before purchasing and I'll verify available quantities

 For the iPhone 4/4S

 Share the world around you with Dot--the pocket-friendly 360 degree panoramic video attachment for iPhone 4 and 4S.
 Using the free Looker app available in the App Store and on iTunes, you can film and instantly share 360 degree panoramic video on Facebook, Twitter, and other social platforms.